RockefellerArchiveCenter/dm-transfer-workflow/virus_scan.md

 8. End root session: `$ exit`

 ## Review Log File
 Please check the log file after each scan to ensure all the files have been read and scanned.
-The results of the the virus scan can be found inside the log file that was created during the imaging/transfer process (i.e. digitalmedia_id.txt).
+The results of the the virus scan can be found inside the folder contatining the disk image and will follow a similar naming convention to digitalmediaID_scan.txt.